atenreiro/ChatGPT_Interviews/README.md

-**ℹ️ Note**: It is not recommended that you copy and paste the answers verbatim.
+**:warning: Warning**: It is not recommended that you copy and paste the answers verbatim.
 Instead, use them as a guide and tailor your responses to be authentic and genuine.
+The most experienced interviewers will easily pick non-genuine or playbook answers.

 ------------
 ### Table of Contents